Code for Change Guidelines

 1.1 Role of Pixel Sweatshop

 The program is administered by Pixel Sweatshop, which is a for-profit, web development company operating in Victoria, British Columbia.
-We administer the program and provdie the web and print design services.
+We administer the program and provide the web, print and logo design/development services through the Code for Change program.

 1.2 Role of the program participant